jsuto/piler/SECURITY.md

 Disclosure policy

-If you find a security issue, please contact the project owner at sj@acts.hu with the details (ie. piler version, details of the setup, how to exploit the vulnerability, etc).
+If you find a security issue, please contact the project owner at security@mailpiler.com with the details (ie. piler version, details of the setup, how to exploit the vulnerability, etc).